 Now that we have looked at a few fabrics for making pastoral stoles, some might be wondering how much fabric is needed to make a stole.
 Most stoles can be made from a piece of fabric that is 57 to 58″ long and 14 to 15″ wide.
 Liturgical fabrics are 48″ to 55″ wide.
 That might create a problem for many people who only need to make one stole.
 What do they do with the remaining fabric?
 Stay tuned.
 There is a solution to this problem and we will be sharing that with you soon.

-The other items needed to make pastoral stoles are cotton canvas in the natural color, and a lining fabric.
-Lining fabrics might include satin, or similar fabrics.
-Now that the liturgical stole fabrics are ready of sampling and the pattern is near completion, the next project is a Chasuble pattern and set.
+The other items needed to make pastoral stoles are cotton canvas in the natural color and lining fabric.
+Lining fabrics might include satin or similar fabrics.
+Now that the liturgical stole fabrics are ready for sampling and the pattern is near completion, the next project is a Chasuble pattern and set.
 Stay tuned in the coming weeks for more on that and other projects.

 Solo Dei Gloria